I know, seems counter-intuitive, right?

 These are just a few examples of what ERM practitioners call positive risks and ways you can turn them into opportunities.

 Have you encountered situations that were initially positive but created other problems in your organization?
-Feel free to share in the comments below or on my LinkedIn page today!
+Feel free to share in the comments below or join the conversation on LinkedIn!

 Featured image courtesy of Freedooom via FreeDigitalPhotos.net